scoheb/release-service-catalog/pipelines/rhtap-service-push/README.md

 - `send-slack-notification` task is only called if slack notification secret is set in data file
   - the taskrun would fail to start with an empty `secretName` parameter

+## Changes in 1.4.0
+- Remove push-sbom-to-pyxis.
+It has been replaced by manifest-box.

 ## Changes in 1.3.0
 - taskGitUrl parameter is added.
 It is used to provide the git repo for the release-service-catalog tasks
 - taskGitRevision parameter is added.
 It is used to provide the revision to be used in the taskGitUrl repo